Ed Miliband attacks Unite leader Len McCluskey's comments

 Mr McCluskey also said: "We believe that Ed should try to create a radical alternative.
 My personal fear, and that of my union, is that if he goes to the electorate with an austerity-lite programme, then he will get defeated."

 But a spokesman for Mr Miliband said: "Len McCluskey does not speak for the Labour Party.
 This attempt to divide the Labour Party is reprehensible.
 It is the kind of politics that lost Labour many elections in the 1980s.

 "It won't work.
 It is wrong.
-It is disloyal to the party he claims to represent."'Party with answers'
+It is disloyal to the party he claims to represent."

 Mr Murphy took to Twitter to criticise the union leader, saying: "It's disappointing in advance of important local elections that Len McCluskey turns his fire on Labour."

 Shadow chancellor Ed Balls insisted that Labour was "absolutely united" and said "nothing will be allowed to get in the way of that unity".

 He said the party was determined to win the next election, adding: "We will not allow division and disunity to get in the way of that purpose.
 It's happened in past decades - it's not going to happen this time."